Roundstone, Queensland: Geography

 The Dawson Highway enters the locality from the north-east (Moura) and exits to the north-west (Oombabeer/Rhydding).
 From the highway to the south, the Dawson Range bounds the locality to the east and south-east.

-The Roundstone Conservation Park is in the north-west of the locality, immediately north of the higway.
+The Roundstone Conservation Park is in the north-west of the locality, immediately north of the highway.
 The Theodore State Forest is in the south-west of the locality.
 Apart from these protected areas, the land use is predominantly grazing on native vegetation with some crop growing.